 Focusing with a Bodhichitta Aim

 Tsongkhapa specifies that in order to generate a state of mind in meditation, we need to know what it focuses on – the focal object – and how that mind takes or cognizes the object.
 With compassion, for example, we focus on all beings and on their suffering, and the way that the mind relates to that, or perceives it, is with the wish for them to be free from that.
 That’s similar to renunciation, with which we focus on ourselves and our suffering with the wish for ourselves to be free from it.
-So it’s the same type of mind, but just focused on the same type of focal object with other people than as is with ourselves.
+So it’s the same type of mind focused on the same type of focal object, but now with respect to others rather than with respect to ourselves.
 So that’s compassion.
 Love, similarly, you focus on others and wish for them to have happiness.

 So what appears when you focus on bodhichitta?
 When you focus with the bodhichitta aim?
 This is the big question that is not so simple, and it is not the same as love and compassion meditation.
 Love and compassion and the exceptional resolve are a foundation and they accompany bodhichitta, but are not the major focal object.
 There are many different explanations here.
 One explanation is that you can have many different types of cognition simultaneously.
 For instance, we can see things in front of us and hear at the same time; we do that when we speak with somebody in person.
 Here are two different consciousnesses, two different cognitions, happening at the same time.

 Some explanations say they alternate in nanoseconds, but others say that they happen at the same time and it’s just a matter of how much attention and concentration you have on one or the other or both, and you can have even single-minded concentration on one, and still the other is happening.
 So we can have love and compassion at the same time as having bodhichitta – or it could become... not really unmanifest, but without going into detail, in an underlying type of way.